2018 United States House of Representatives elections in Texas: District 10

 The 10th district includes portions of northern Austin and its suburbs, such as Manor and Pflugerville.
 The district stretches eastward into rural areas of Central Texas and the outer suburbs of Houston, including Cypress, Katy, and Tomball.
-The current representative is Michael McCaul, who has served since 2005.
-McCaul was reelected with 57.3% of the vote in 2016.
-The district's PVI is R+9.
+Incumbent Republican Michael McCaul, who had represented the district since 2005, ran for re-election.
+He was re-elected with 57.3% of the vote in 2016.
+The district had a PVI of R+9.